University of Mississippi: Student body

-As of the 2020–2021 academic year, the student body consisted of 15,546 undergraduates and 3,122 in graduate programs.
+As of the 2023–2024 academic year, the student body consists of 18,533 undergraduates and 2,264 in graduate programs.
 Around 57 percent of the undergraduate student body were female.
-As of late 2020, minorities composed 24.3 percent of the body.
+As of Fall 2023, minorities composed 23.5 percent of the body.
 The median family income of students is $116,600, and over half of students come from the top 20 percent.
 According to The New York Times, the University of Mississippi has the seventh-highest share of students from the economic top-one percent among selective public schools.
 The median starting salary of a graduate is $47,700, according to US News.

 Although 54 percent of undergraduates are from Mississippi, the student body is geographically diverse.
 As of late 2020, the university's undergraduates represented all 82 counties in Mississippi, 49 states, the District of Columbia, and 86 countries.
 The average freshman retention rate, an indicator of student success and satisfaction, is 85.7 percent.
 In 2020, the student body included over 1,100 transfer students.